- Value Added Tax (VAT)

 - Distance Selling Threshold

-- The annual turnover limit determines whether a business must register for VAT in the customer’s country for distance sales.
+- The annual turnover limit for distance sales, determining if a business must register for VAT in the customer’s country.

 - E-Commerce VAT Package